- 10 Jul 2020

-During lockdown, the primary reason for direct contact with individuals and their families, was the management of risk of harm.
-As we move though and out of the crisis, increased direct contact with service users and others will enable engagement with a wider range of people, including those whose needs have been negatively impacted during the crisis.
-This should take place as part of co-ordinated arrangements with local partners, wherever possible building on the relationships that are already in place.
+During lockdown phases, the primary reason for direct contact with individuals and their families is the management of risk of harm.
+As we move through different phases of the crisis, extension or restriction of direct contact with service users must reflect and respond to need, taking in to account the impact of the pandemic on individuals and families; changing local and national conditions; and the most current public health advice.
+Extensions and restrictions should take place as part of co-ordinated arrangements with local partners, wherever possible building on the relationships that are already in place.

 The risk assessment should take account of: